aijuice1/Mullvad-VPN-Waybar-Module/README.md

 chmod +x mullvad.sh
 ```
 2) Add the script to your waybar modules.json file.
 Make sure to place your path to wherever you put your mullvad.sh file
 Feel free to add your own custom icons.
-I used [nerdfonts](nerdfonts.com) for this portion
 ```json
  // Mullvad
   "custom/mullvad": {